unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 #### Tek Slots

-Regardless of how many tek skills a caster knows or prepares, he or she can cast only a limited number of tek skills before resting.
-Manipulating the fabric of tek and channeling its energy into even a simple tek skill is physically and mentally taxing, and higher level tek skills are even more so.
+Regardless of how many tek skills a caster knows or prepares, he or she can cast only a limited number of tek skills before the tekcaster must recharge.
+Manipulating the fabric of tek and channeling its energy into even a simple tek skill requires a large amount of energy, and higher level tek skills are even more so.
 Thus, each Tekcasting class's description (except that of the cybernetic) includes a table showing how many tek skill slots of each tek skill level a character can use at each character level.
 For example, the 3rd-level Arcanist Umara has four 1st-level tek skill slots and two 2nd-level slots.
+The more experience you become at tekcasting the more efficient you can be with the limited energy the tekcaster provides.

 When a character casts a tek skill, he or she expends a slot of that tek skill's level or higher, effectively “filling” a slot with the tek skill.
 You can think of a tek skill slot as a groove of a certain size—small for a 1st-level slot, larger for a tek skill of higher level.
 A 1st-level tek skill fits into a slot of any size, but a 9th-level tek skill fits only in a 9th-level slot.
 So when Umara casts _tek missile_, a 1st-level tek skill, she spends one of her four 1st-level slots and has three remaining.